A-serna0415/wcc2-workshop-1/README.md

 <img style="float: center;" src="/assets/img4.png" width="450" height="350">

 ## [JSON files specifications]
-*The side quest and skill data are stored in two JSON files: tasks.json and skills.json, respectively.
+*The side quest and skill data are stored in two JSON files: **tasks.json** and **skills.json**, respectively.
 Anyone familiar with this file format can experiment with them to suit their needs.
 You can add or remove side quests, adjust their difficulty, and change how much experience they grant.
 Likewise, the skill network can be expanded by adding new skills that fit the preferences and goals of whoever is runing this project.*

 ![task.json screenshot](assets/img7.png)
 ![skills.json screenshot](assets/img8.png)

+## [How to Run]
+1. Download the repo and save it on your machine.
+2. Run it using any IDE of your choice [ideally *VS Code*, thanks to it's feature of *Live Server* is possible to run JavaScript code on browser easily].

 ## [Requirements]
 - The project itself can easily run on any machine that has the necessary files downloaded.